satya-arjunan/visocyteold/Testing/README.md

 -------------------

 Some tests produce slightly different results on different platforms.
-To accommodate these differences, ParaView's testing infrastructure supports alternate baseline images.
+To accommodate these differences, Visocyte's testing infrastructure supports alternate baseline images.
 Naming alternate baseline images follows a simple pattern involving adding an underscore followed by a sequentially increasing integer to the end of the test name.
 For instance,